Tips For Creating Your Corporate Identity

 You may already have a clear vision of your message and the design you want.
 If that’s all you need, you can get your design completed by a graphic designer, and you will fall in the lower range of the price scale.
-On the other hand, if you hire an agency to design your company’s brand, communications, unique selling proposition, produce all the materials, you’ll definitely be paying thousands of dollars.
+On the other hand, if you hire an agency to design your company’s brand, communications, unique selling proposition, and produce all the materials, you’ll definitely be paying thousands of dollars.

 Below are a few sites that offer insight and pricing for corporate identity packages.

 Your color scheme is another important part of your corporate ID.
 It would be best if you had a color scheme you like and is appropriate for your business.

 Color schemes that work will draw the attention of your prospects.
 On the other hand, developing an inappropriate one can hurt your marketing efforts.

 Have a look below at the sites I found that offer great advice on color schemes.

 This section contains templates for corporate Id packages.
 Have a look at the templates to get design ideas.